Work Permits for Hong Kong

 Each year, large numbers of expats choose Hong Kong as a destination in which to pursue new career opportunities.
 Given its formidable international presence and its status as a former British colony, Hong Kong’s employment visa legislation is fairly liberal.
 There are a number of visa options for Hong Kong which allow the holder to take up employment, the most common being the General Employment Policy and Working Holiday Scheme visas.

 Well-qualified and experienced expats wanting to work in Hong Kong will likely apply for a General Employment Policy (GEP) visa.
 No quota restrictions are in place for general employment permits, and they are not sector-specific.

-Generally, these work permits are easy to come by if expats can prove they don't have a criminal record, that they have a high level of education or possess a highly specialised skill set that will be of value to society and isn't readily available locally.
-However, in most cases, expats will need to have a confirmed offer of employment and an employer sponsor before applying for this type of work permit.
+These work permits are relatively easy to come by if expats can prove that they have a high level of education or possess a highly specialised skill set that will be of value to society and isn't readily available locally.
+However, expats will need to have a confirmed offer of employment and an employer sponsor before applying for this type of work permit.

 Working Holiday Scheme visas

-Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to come to Hong Kong and work for up to 12 months (six months for Austrian nationals).
-There are annual quotas of Working Holiday Scheme visas for each of the eligible countries, including the UK, Australia, Canada, France, Ireland, Germany, Austria, Japan, South Korea and New Zealand.
+Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to work in Hong Kong for up to 12 months (six months for Austrian nationals).
+There are annual quotas of Working Holiday Scheme visas for each of the eligible countries.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.